MarcoDeSenas/IBMi-topics-thanks-to-pub400/Projects/System/SaveEnvironment/envsav.md

 Several steps are needed for installing the utility.
 The prerequisite is to create the directory structure within HOME directory.
 This can be done once for all the tools from this GitHub repository.

+__Warning : needs an update because of folder structure change!__

-1. Download into a local workstation directory from Github the [folder structure creation SQL script](../Common/folder_structure_creation.sql) script.
+1. Download into a local workstation directory from Github the [folder structure creation SQL script](../../Common/folder_structure_creation.sql) script.
 2. Execute it from iACS Run SQL Scripts

 Further step are specifically related to ENVSAV tool.